-At first glance, the 2009 Chrysler Sebring sedan and convertible are stylistic twins.
+At first glance, the Chrysler Sebring sedan and convertible are stylistic twins.
 Closer inspection reveals the convertible has only two doors versus the sedan's four.
-It also has a shortened coupe-like greenhouse, and is 3.2 inches longer overall.
+The convertible also has a shortened coupe-like greenhouse, and is 3.2 inches longer overall.
 Both ride on the same 108.9-inch wheelbase and share the same 61.8-inch front and rear track.
 Tires and wheels are interchangeable.

 The sedan is decorated with creased character lines on its sides.
 Flowing rearward from the front quarter panels, these creases spread, expanding the distance between them and emphasizing the car's sharply outlined wedge shape.
 Mild fender blisters circle the wheel openings.
 Body-color, anti-ding door moldings are optional on all trim levels.
 Side windows are framed in flat black.